Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 ## Resuming the installation

 Now, go back to the installation media by typing *CTRL+ALT+F1*, skip the partitioning step and run directly the *install the base system* step.
-You will certainly get the following message: ignore it by selecting `<Go Back>`.
+Don't worry if you get the following message, you can ignore it by selecting `<Go Back>`.
 You might need to do that more than once.

 ![Debian error partitioning](/assets/debian-error-partitioning.png)